-If you’re confident in your ability to not drown, the Swimming merit badge might be perfect for you!
+If you’re confident in your abilities in the water, the Swimming merit badge might be perfect for you!
 This Eagle-required badge is typically completed during summer camps, or as a troop activity, and requires a certified lifeguard’s supervision.
-In this guide, I’m mainly going to be briefing you on all of the answers for the informational aspects of this badge — No way can I teach you how to swim over the internet!
+In this guide, I’m mainly going to be briefing you on all of the answers for the informational aspects of this badge!

 If you’re still set on completing the Swimming merit badge, keep reading!
 I’ll be breaking down the answers to each of the knowledge requirements for the worksheet in this guide, as well as giving you some pointers to more easily earn this badge.